NicolasGrimonpont/SuiteCommerce-Template/README.md

 2. Download the ThemeDevelopmentTools or ExtensionDevelopmentTools from your NetSuite account

-3. In your DevTools folder, install the node packapges with the corresponding node version
+3. In your DevTools folder, install the node packages with the corresponding node version

     ```bash
     nvm 14.19.0
     npm install
+    ```
+4. Fecth your the theme or extensions installed on the NetSuite account

+    ```bash
+    gulp theme:fetch
+    gulp extension:fetch
+    ```
+5. Run the project locally

+    ```bash
+    gulp theme:local
+    gulp extension:local
+    ```

+5. Deploy your changes

+    ```bash
+    gulp theme:deploy --reactivate
+    gulp extension:deploy --reactivate
     ```